Code-Institute-Submissions/MS2-remoteworking-london/README.md

 #### Colours
 Colours on Remote London have been selected based on the initial emotional response a user can be expected to have, according to color theory guides such as <a href="https://userpeek.com/blog/what-is-color-psychology-in-ux/" target="_blank">User Peek</a>.
 - The blue footer, overlay on headers and accent within the body evokes a feeling of stability and confidence
-- The lighter, slightly pastel orange with the accompanying pastel teal promotes a feeling of inspiration and creativity, but without the agression that can often be felt with darker, warmer colours.
+- The bold orange with the accompanying pastel teal promotes a feeling of inspiration and creativity, but without the agression that can often be felt with darker colours.

 #### Imagery